ccallawa/alyvix_doc/test_case_data_format.rst

 Test Case Data Format
 *********************

-Alyvix :glossdef:`test cases`
-:rawhtml:`<a href="glossary.html#glossary-test-case"><i class="fa fa-tiny fa-question-circle"></i></a>`
-are stored as JSON files, which are then used by all Alyvix applications.
+Alyvix :iconlink:`gloss|test cases|glossary.html#glossary-test-case` are stored as JSON files, which are then used by all Alyvix applications.
 Alyvix files represent the unique mechanism for interchange between Alyvix modules, and each file is self-contained, without any external dependencies.